hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 Before you go further, provide your username to your instructor.
 This is so you can be invited to the workshop organization.

 ???
 Instructor - you should have an organization ready for training.
 Invite all your students to your organization.
 You can put them all on a team called "students" and give them "Manage Workspaces" permissions.
 You should also create a global sentinel policy called `block_allow_all_http` and populate it with the following Sentinel code.
+The policy enforcement mode should be set to advisory at the beginning of the training.

 TODO: Copy this into the instructor guide.